jeromeetienne/demo.videovr360/ar-vr-report/REPORT.md

 * device location
   * precision: gps is crap
   * using markers
+* keyboard

+### Product Available
+* kinect
+* leap motion
+* various joystick: joypad, other ?
+* device orientation

 ## Mobility
 * Real important when it comes to application
 * a mobile device provides more freedom
 * You can use it in the street potentially
 * To have wires conecting you to a computer limits your freedom
 * It is especially important in AR/VR because they are about giving freedom to access new spaces
-*
+* to have wireless devices make a great difference

 ## Do You put this one all the time or only some times with a specific purpose

-# AR is Cooler than VR ?
-* Both terms are hype at the moment
+* how long are they used
+  * it goes to confort, weight
+* it goes into privacy
+  * if a personn wears them in a restaurant, people around the users got some reasonable expectations of privacy
+  * when a personns wears them at work, people got other expectations of privacy